 When given a chance to reline a flue, we will always strongly advise that it is taken.

 Most manufacturers insist their stoves are fitted with liners as they improve safety and efficiency.
-For the sake of about £200.00 extra, the approximate cost is relatively insignificant if you are seriously thinking of updating your solid fuel heating system; you can purchase one of the most advanced types of stove (Eco Design Ready) from as little as £500.00.
+For the sake of about £200.00 extra, the approximate cost is relatively insignificant if you are seriously thinking of updating your solid fuel heating system; you can purchase one of the most advanced types of solid fuel stove (Eco Design Ready) from as little as £500.00.

 Flexible flue liners are for the most part much narrower and smoother than your existing flue.
 They are also cylindrical.
 This means that they are designed to remove the waste products of your fire better.
 Flexible flue liners also protect your existing flue and are easier to clean.
 This has huge safety implications.